adityachugh02/casio-external-memory/README.md

 ## MATRIXIO

 I also wrote a program to load the algorithms into the arduino's EEPROM.
 The Instructions and key coordinates can be sent manually via the arduino IDE serial monitor, or automatically via a loader written in Python.

+After uploading MATRIXIO to the arduino, set the serial monitor line ending to "newline".

 `MATRIXIO v1.0 (c) Jan 2022 Aditya Chugh -type 'help'-`